The most common type of Google mobile results tracked is organic.

 The SERP Snapshot contains the actual search results that displayed when the keyword was checked by our rank tracker.
 In this example, we see the Google SERP features: Knowledge Panel, People also search for (Direct Answer), Related Questions (People also ask), and an Image box, followed by 10 Organic results (the primary campaign domain is matched and highlighted in position 3), and Related Search phrases are displayed at the bottom.

 For those doing ASO, we've long offered Google Play Store and iTunes Store search engines for mobile app tracking.
-Google Mobile tracking of apps became more interesting - and important - when Google launched Apps packs in mobile search results.
+Google Mobile tracking of apps became more interesting - and important - when Google launched Apps boxes in mobile search results.
 This feature is not limited to the Google Play Store, Google also serves iTunes apps in these packs based on the device being used to conduct the search, and so we added a new mobile results type option to assist with app store optimization tracking.

-Google Mobile Apps Pack
+Google Mobile Apps Box

-Mobile Results Type Setting: Apps
+Search Engine Mobile Results Type Setting: Apps

 The Rank Ranger default when you add a Google Mobile search engine to tracking is Organic results, so if you want to track Apps then you need to: